GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/inline_faq/index.md

 ### What do I need to do before 2018-09-12? {: #what_do_sept12 }

-You don’t need to change anything, but we suggest you review your installation flow and replace the `chrome.webstore.install()` call with a navigation directly to your item’s Chrome Web Store listing.
+You don't need to change anything, but we suggest you review your installation flow and replace the `chrome.webstore.install()` call with a navigation directly to your item's Chrome Web Store listing.
 Doing that now lets you verify it produces the best user experience.

 We also recommend that you incorporate the new Chrome Web Store [download badge][2] into your